murchisd/murchisd.github.io/_posts/2017-03-04-Office-365-Management-Activity-API-Application.md

 A lot of my responsibilites as a SOC analyst, required monitoring logs and looking for anomalies, to detect compromised accounts.
 The Exchange logs allowed us to geolocate IPs and compare fields, like useragent strings, to determine if there was anomalous access for an account.
 Unfortunately, once the University moved to Exchange Online, we lost all of our logging capabilites for this service.

-Microsoft informed my supervisor that, for a fee, they would provied logging capabilites, or we could use the management activity api.
+Microsoft informed my supervisor that, for a fee, they would provied logging capabilites, or, for free, we could use the management activity api.
 Free is always better so we decided to develop a C# application to interact with the API.

 We divided the application in to two parts, a library and a console application.
 Links to both repositories can be found below: